Geodesic Planes in Geometrically Finite Manifolds: Isolation and Finiteness of Elementary Orbits

 Let $B_1,\dots,B_k$ be the components of $\Omega$ meeting $C$.
 Let $\eta$ be the center of one of the disks in $\mathbb{S}^2$ bounded by $C$ and let $r$ be its radius.
 Let $\e >0$ be small enough so that the $2$ circles bounding the $2$ disks centered around $\eta$ and of radius $r-\e$ and $r+\e$ respectively meet $B_i$ for all $i$.
 This is possible because we only have finitely many components $B_i$.

 Next, let $\mc{N}_\e(C)$ be the $\e$-annulus around $C$ (Definition~\ref{annulus}).
 Then, by Proposition~\ref{annuli are open}, we have that for all $n\gg 1$,

 But, one has that any circle lying entirely inside the annulus $\mc{N}_\e(C)$ must meet $B_i$, for all $i$ by choice of $\e$.
 Moreover, any circle lying inside $\mc{N}_\e(C)$ and meeting exactly $k$ components of $\Omega$ must pass through all $k$ tangency points of these components.
 Since $k\geq 3$, there is one unique such circle which is $C$.
-Then, $C_n$ must meet strictly more than $k$ components of $\Omega$ for all $n\gg 1$, which contradicts the fact that $C_n \in \mc{B}_k$ for all $n$. \end{proof}
+Thus, $C_n$ must meet strictly more than $k$ components of $\Omega$ for all $n\gg 1$, which contradicts the fact that $C_n \in \mc{B}_k$ for all $n$.
+The same argument also implies the second assertion of the lemma. \end{proof}